 - Incorporating these “joyful” activities into life, without drugs and alcohol.
 Knowing what brings you joy and how you can incorporate that into your life is a powerful fortification against the stresses of daily life.
 It helps you to move away from establishing an identity based on bad choices and drug or alcohol use and toward establishment of a positive, self-loving identity.

 The first step to cleansing your mind and body of substances that affect your identity is to receive treatment and detox in a facility that will be there for you every step of the way.
-Buffalo drug rehab centers are available for those in New York.
+Drug rehab centers are available for those in need.
 Contacts us assistance in locating an exceptional facility near you.

 Understanding Your Identity Is a Process, Not a Milestone